Twitching muscles in the fingers can have some people fearing they have ALS, that incurable fatal disease that causes muscles to waste away.

 A certain percentage of people invariably google those key words, twitching muscles, which then brings them to ALS links.

-You’ll use a bottle of white-out (correction fluid) or nail polish.
-The cap’s diameter is perfect for this strength test.
+You’ll use a bottle of white-out (correction fluid), nail polish or other bottle with a small cap for this nifty strength test.

 Using only your suspected thumb and index finger, screw cap on as tightly as you can.
 A neurologically impaired finger will struggle.